l-winston/184writeup/proj2/index.md

 https://l-winston.github.io/184writeup/proj2/index.html

+# Overview
+In this project, we built Bézier curves and surfaces using de Casteljau's algorithm.
+We also worked closely with triangle meshes and half-edges to implement area-weighted vertext normals for smooth lighting.
+Finally, we implemented mesh operations including edge flipping, edge splitting, and loop subdivision.

 # Task 1: Bezier Curves with 1D de Casteljau Subdivision
 de Casteljau's algorithm is a way to recursively subdivide bézier curves by using successive linear interpolation.
 By subdividing each line segment of the control polygon, we create a new polygon with one fewer segment.
 Eventually we are left with a single point, which is the point on the curve at `t`.